All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Residential rehab is a type of inpatient care, where individuals move away from home for a certain period of time to focus on their rehabilitation.

-This is where individuals may go once or twice a week -or more regularly- to partake in addiction treatment courses such as individual counselling, group talking therapy, or attending addiction networking groups such as Alcoholics Anonymous.
+This is where individuals may go once or twice a week -or more regularly- to partake in addiction treatment courses such as individual counselling with a psychiatrist, group talking therapy, or attending addiction networking groups such as Alcoholics Anonymous.

 Some individuals may also be suitable for programmes such as SMART (Self-Management and Recovery Training).